sedouard/TCDisruptAPIs/README.md

 ## Want to run Continuous Integration Build Tasks and Tests?

-Check out [this guide](https://github.com/sedouard/AzureDevopsLabs/tree/master/CI) which shows you how to use custom deployment scripts to run [grunt](http://gruntjs.com/) tasks and [mocha](http://visionmedia.github.io/mocha/) unit tests!
+Check out [this guide](https://github.com/sedouard/AzureDevopsLabs/tree/master/CI) which shows you how to use custom deployment scripts to run [grunt](http://gruntjs.com/) tasks and [mocha](http://visionmedia.github.io/mocha/) unit tests when you push